GavriYashar/Matlab-Editor-Plugin/README.md

 Welcome to the Matlab-Editor-Plugin wiki!

-# What is it?
+## What is it?
+It'll add following features to Matlab, and it's editor
-For now it justs adds a KeyReleasedListener to the Matlab-Editor which executes custom matlab functions passed in by the user
+* KeyPressListener: executes custom matlab functions passed in by the user beforehand
+* ClipboardStack: stores the previous 10 strings copied to clipboard from matlab.

-# Setup
+## Setup
 1. you need Matlab, at least 2014a (i only tried 2014a)
 2. you need to download the matlabcontrol package here [https://code.google.com/archive/p/matlabcontrol/](https://code.google.com/archive/p/matlabcontrol/)
 3. create a Matlab function <MyKeyReleaseFunction>